corvusdeinanis/cuddlyspaceship/content/Adlerian Approach.md

 by Alfred Alder

+emphasis on social interest
 ###

-holistic approach that emphasizes the importance of **overcoming feelings of inferiority and gaining a sense of belonging**
+holistic approach that emphasizes the importance of **overcoming feelings of inferiority** and **gaining a sense of belonging**

 **social interaction** and **community involvement**